allahrakha-7/mern-stack-interview-prep/React/README.md

 <p><b>3.
 Close All Tags:</b> Self-closing tags must end with a slash (e.g., <img />, <br />, <input />).</p>

 ## 🧩 Components
-<p>Components are the building blocks of React.
+<p>A component is a piece of the UI (user interface) that has its own logic and appearance.
+A component can be as small as a button, or as large as an entire page.
+Components are the building blocks of React.
 They split the UI into independent, reusable pieces.
 Conceptually, components are like JavaScript functions: they accept arbitrary inputs (called "Props") and return React elements describing what should appear on the screen.</p>

 #### 1. Functional Components (The Modern Standard)
 A simple JavaScript function that accepts props and returns JSX.
 Since React 16.8 (Hooks), these are the primary way to write React code.